JamesMConroy/notes/notes.md

 Displays the program version, copyright and license information and exits.

 #### --onstart
-Executes the command defined by `onstart` in the configuration file.
+Executes the command defined by `onstart` in the configuration file and returns its exit code.
 This option is useful when custom synchronization is needed.

 #### --onexit
-Executes the command defined by `onexit` in the configuration file.
+Executes the command defined by `onexit` in the configuration file and returns its exit code.
 This option is useful when custom synchronization is needed.

 ## COPYRIGHT